Boudhanath Stupa © GONG Jie

-Boudhanath Stupa is the largest stupa in the Kathmandu Valley at about 131 feet (40m) tall, and one of the largest and most important Buddhist stupas in the world.
-The all-seeing red, white and blue eyes of Buddha are painted on all four sides of the stupa, similar to Swayambhunath.
+The Boudhanath Stupa is the largest in the Kathmandu Valley, standing about 131 feet (40m) tall.
+It's one of the biggest and most important Buddhist stupas in the world.
+The all-seeing red, white, and blue eyes of the Buddha are painted on all four sides of the stupa, similar to Swayambhunath.

-Admission: NPR 50 for adults (waived if you are staying at one of the hotels located near the stupa).
+Admission: NPR 250 for adults (waived if you are staying at one of the hotels located near the stupa).